-To find an optimal edit sequence, let us define another matrix E of the same dimensions as D. We compute E while computing D, such that E(i,j) contains the last edit operation of an optimal edit sequence that transforms x[1...i] into y[1...j].
-This information is available whenever we make a decision for one of the three predecessors to compute D(i,j).
-In fact, there may be several optimal possibilities for E(i,j).
+To find an optimal edit sequence, let us define another matrix E of the same dimensions as D. We compute E while computing D, such that E(i, j) contains the last edit operation of an optimal edit sequence that transforms $x[1 \dots i]$ into $y[1 \dots j]$.
+This information is available whenever we make a decision for one of the three predecessors to compute D(i, j).
+In fact, there may be several optimal possibilities for E(i, j).
 We can use an array of three bits (for edit distance) to store any combination of the 7 possibilities.

-From E, an optimal edit sequence e can be constructed backwards as follows; this process is called backtracing (finds only one solution, not to be confused with backtracking on the facing page).
-Clearly e ends with one of the operations stored in E(m, n), so we have determined the last character e of e.
+From E, an optimal edit sequence e can be constructed backwards by backtracing (not to be confused with backtracking on the facing page) where we use the stored operations as a trace which we follow through the matrix E. Clearly e ends with one of the operations stored in E(m, n), so we have determined the last character o of e.
 Depending on its value, we continue as follows.

-- If $o = \mathbb{C}$ or $o = \mathbb{S}c$ for some $c \in \Sigma$, continue with E(m-1, n-1). - If o = D, continue with E(m-1, n). - if $o = I_c$ for some $c \in \Sigma$, continue with E(m, n-1).
+- If o = C or $o = S_c$ for some $c \in \Sigma$, continue with E(m-1, n-1). - If o = D, continue with E(m 1, n). - if $o = I_c$ for some $c \in \Sigma$, continue with E(m, n-1).